Causal Discovery with Unobserved Confounding and non-Gaussian Data: Numerical results

+We now compare BANG against FCI+ and GBS, which both identify an equivalence class of graphs.
+We compare FCI+, GBS, and BANG on ancestral graphs generated as described in the previous section.
+Furthermore, we compare GBS and BANG on possibly non-ancestral BAPs.
+The graphs are generated by the same procedure, except when generating BAPs we do not enforce the ancestral condition and instead draw bidirected edges from the set $\{(i,j) : i \not \in \pa(j) \text{ and } j \not \in \pa(i)\}$.
+We let $n = 500, 1000, 2000, 10000, 25000, 50000$, but for computational reasons we only use the dHSIC implementation of BANG for $n \leq 2000$.

-To compare performance, we record the proportion of the times each method recovers the equivalence class corresponding to the true graph.
+To compare performance, we record the proportion of the times each method recovers the equivalence class corresponding to the true graph (or a graph in the equivalence class of the true graph).
 For BANG, we also record the proportion of times it recovers the true exact graph.
-For BANG and FCI+, we set the nominal level of each hypothesis test performed to $\alpha = .01, .001$.
-For GBS, we allow 100 random restarts, the same number used in the simulations by \citep{nowzohour2017greedy}.
-For BANG, we set $K = 3$ for the gamma and lognormal errors and let $K = 4$ for the uniform, $T_{13}$, and Gaussian errors.
-For ancestral graphs, we take the graph estimated by BANG and GBS and project it into a PAG by using FCI+ with population quantities.
-Since there is no known graphical characterization for the equivalence class of BAPs, we follow \citet{nowzohour2017greedy} and say that the estimated and true graph are in the same equivalence class if the score of the estimated graph is within $10^{-10}$ of score of the true graph.
-The results for ancestral graphs are shown in Figure~\ref{fig:magSimsFlip} and the results for BAPs are shown in Figure~\ref{fig:bapSimsFlip}; the plots for Gaussian errors are shown in the appendix.
+For BANG and FCI+, we set the nominal level of each hypothesis test performed to $\alpha = .05, .01$.
+For GBS, we allow 100 random restarts, the same number used in the simulations by \citet{nowzohour2017greedy}.
+For BANG, we set $K = 3$ for the gamma and lognormal errors (since they are skewed) and let $K = 4$ for the uniform and $T_{13}$ (since they are symmetric).
+In the simulations with ancestral graphs, to check whether the equivalence class is recovered, we take the graph estimated by BANG and GBS and project it into a PAG.
+In the simulations with BAPs, since there is no known graphical characterization for the equivalence class of BAPs, we follow \citet{nowzohour2017greedy} and say that the estimated and true graph are in the same equivalence class if the score of the estimated graph is within $10^{-10}$ of score of the true graph.
+We repeat the experiment 500 times for each simulation setting.
+The results for ancestral graphs are shown in Figure~\ref{fig:magSimsFlip} and the results for BAPs are shown in Figure~\ref{fig:bapSimsFlip}.